-Stock Market: Sensex, Nifty ends higher | DH Latest News, Latest News, Business , NSE Nifty, BSE Sensex, Sensex, Nifty, stock exchange, stock market, sensex updates, Sensex rises, Bombay Stock Exchange, Sensex rise
+Stock market: Sensex, Nifty ends higher | DH Latest News, Latest News, Business , NSE Nifty, BSE Sensex, Sensex, Nifty, stock exchange, stock market, sensex updates, Sensex rises, Bombay Stock Exchange, Sensex rise

-The top gainers in the market were IndusInd Bank, Dr Reddy’s, Sun Pharma, Divi’s Labs and Cipla.
-The top losers in the market were Shree Cements, Maruti Suzuki and Ultra Tech Cement.
+The top gainers in the market were State Bank of India, ITC, Bajaj Finance, Shree Cements, ONGC, Coal India, Mahindra & Mahindra, Kotak Mahindra Bank, NTPC and Hindalco.
+The top losers in the market were Asian Paints, UPL, Cipla, IndusInd Bank, Bharti Airtel, Tata Motors, Tech Mahindra, HDFC Life and Titan.

 Post Your Comments